fsantini/KoboCloud/README.md

 ## Installation

 You can find the latest `KoboRoot.tgz` in the Relese page of this repository.
+[Direct download link](https://github.com/fsantini/KoboCloud/releases/download/latest/KoboRoot.tgz).

 If you use this file, skip to the "Installing" step.

 The installation process has 2 steps: